 Below: A Dog Carcass Being Prepared in Beijing

-China also has a booming puppy meat trade, where thousands meet the most horrifying end by getting clubbed alive:
+China also has a booming puppy meat trade, where thousands meet the most horrifying end by getting boiled alive or clubbed to death:

 Below: Puppy About to Be Beaten To Death